 Genting Malaysia has significantly contributed to the tourism economy, providing jobs to over 10,000 Malaysians annually.
 On top of this, we prioritise engaging locals for procurement and vendors, which benefits even more people.

-Due to the resort's popularity, various businesses have also arisen in the area, including many property development plans that branch out further into the mountains from the Genting Main Road.
+Due to the resort's popularity, various businesses have also arisen in the area, including many property development plans that branch out further into the mountains from the Jalan Genting Highlands.

 We recently collaborated with the Ministry of Housing and Local Government to build the Balai Bomba dan Penyelamat Gohtong Jaya.
 This new fire station will ensure a quicker and more effective response to fire or other emergencies.